Seppli11/ZHAW-Summary/summaries/24FS/FUP/2_Recursion.md

 exp2 0 = 1
 exp2 n = 2 * exp2 (n-1)

-{- this can also be defined with primRec from aboce -}
+{- this can also be defined with primRec from above -}
 exp2' = primRec ((*) 2) 1
 ```